lighthouse on top of cliff

 When you feel guilty in front of a struggling friend, you are confirming that this being of infinite potentiality is so fragile, so small, and so defeated that my happiness is a threat to them.

 Pity isn’t love.
 We’re joining our friend in their perceived weakness.
-By feeling guilt, we are validating the belief in their powerlessness.
+By feeling guilty, we validate the belief in their powerlessness.

 By doing so, our self-absorbed mind ensures that we remain superior as the giver and they remain inferior as the receiver.